open-guides/og-aws/README.md

 -	Major 3rd-party BI tools support Redshift integration (see [Quora](https://www.quora.com/Which-BI-visualisation-solution-goes-best-with-Redshift)).
 -	[Top 10 Performance Tuning Techniques for Amazon Redshift](https://blogs.aws.amazon.com/bigdata/post/Tx31034QG0G3ED1/Top-10-Performance-Tuning-Techniques-for-Amazon-Redshift) provides an excellent list of performance tuning techniques.
 -	[Amazon Redshift Utils](https://github.com/awslabs/amazon-redshift-utils) contains useful utilities, scripts and views to simplify Redshift ops.
+-	[VACUUM](http://docs.aws.amazon.com/redshift/latest/dg/t_Reclaiming_storage_space202.html) regularly following a significant number of deletes or updates to reclaim space and improve query performance.

 ### Redshift Gotchas and Limitations

--	While Redshift can handle heavy queries well, its does not scale horizontally, i.e. does not handle multiple queries in parallel.
+-	❗⏱While Redshift can handle heavy queries well, its does not scale horizontally, i.e. does not handle multiple queries in parallel.
 Therefore, if you expect a high parallel load, consider replicating or (if possible) sharding your data across multiple clusters.
--	Leader node is the single point of failure.
+-	🔸Leader node, which manages communications with client programs and all communication with compute nodes, is the single point of failure.
+-	⏱Although most Redshift queries parallelize well at the compute node level, certain stages are executed on the leader node, which can become the bottleneck.
--	Redshift data commit transactions are very expensive and serialized at the cluster level.
+-	🔹Redshift data commit transactions are very expensive and serialized at the cluster level.
 Therefore, consider grouping multiple mutation commands (COPY/INSERT/UPDATE) commands into a single transaction whenever possible.
--	Redshift does not support multi-AZ deployments.
+-	🔹Redshift does not support multi-AZ deployments.
 Building multi-AZ clusters is not trivial.
 [Here](https://blogs.aws.amazon.com/bigdata/post/Tx13ZDHZANSX9UX/Building-Multi-AZ-or-Multi-Region-Amazon-Redshift-Clusters) is an example using Kinesis.
--	Beware of storing multiple small tables in Redshift.
+-	🔸Beware of storing multiple small tables in Redshift.
 The way Redshift tables are laid out on disk makes it impractical.
 The minimum space required to store a table (in MB) is nodes * slices/node * columns.
 For example, on a 16 node cluster an empty table with 20 columns will occupy 640MB on disk.
--	Although most Redshift queries parallel well at the compute node level, certain stages are executed on the leader node, which becomes the bottleneck.
--	Query performance degrades significatly during data ingestion.
+-	⏱ Query performance degrades significatly during data ingestion.
 [WLM (Workload Management)](http://docs.aws.amazon.com/redshift/latest/dg/c_workload_mngmt_classification.html) tweaks help to some extent.
 However, if you need consistent read performance, consider having replica clusters (at the extra cost) and swap them during update.
--	Never resize a live cluster.
-The resize operation takes 10-15 hours depending on the dataset size.
-In rare cases, the operation may also get stuck and you'll end up having the non-fuctional cluster.
-The safer approach is to create a new cluster from a snapshot, resize the new cluster and shutdown the old one.
+-	❗ Never resize a live cluster.
+The resize operation takes hours depending on the dataset size.
+In rare cases, the operation may also get stuck and you'll end up having the non-functional cluster.
+The safer approach is to create a new cluster from a snapshot, resize the new cluster and shut down the old one.
 -	Redshift has reserved keywords which are not present in Postgres (see full list [here](https://docs.aws.amazon.com/redshift/latest/dg/r_pg_keywords.html)).
 Watch out for DELTA ([Delta Encodings](https://docs.aws.amazon.com/redshift/latest/dg/c_Delta_encoding.html)).
--	Redshift does not support many Postgres functions, most notable date/time related or aggregates.
+-	Redshift does not support many Postgres functions,most notably several date/time-related and aggregation functions.
 See the [full list here](https://docs.aws.amazon.com/redshift/latest/dg/c_unsupported-postgresql-functions.html).

 EMR
 ---